 The legal profession recognizes Law Review participation as a significant accomplishment and a valuable experience.
 For many Law Review members, Law Review service is the single most enriching and rewarding experience of their law school career.

 Students in good academic standing are qualified to participate in the Law Review writing competition upon completion of twenty-nine academic credits, generally at the end of their first academic year.
 All students who participate in the writing competition are considered for Law Review membership.

 Selection decisions are based equally on (1) performance in the writing competition and (2) grade point average.
-Class rank is not a factor beyond the extent to which it is reflected in grade point average.
 There are no automatic invitations based on grades.
 Therefore, all students interested in Law Review membership must participate in the writing competition.

 The annual writing competition is administered immediately following the Spring final examination period.
 The competition usually calls for participants to write a law review-type article based on provided materials.
 All materials necessary to complete the assignment are supplied; no additional research is required or allowed.
 Writing competition submissions are anonymous and collaboration is not allowed.
 Membership decisions are usually made by mid to late July.

 Law Review members generally visit classrooms during March to discuss the writing competition.